pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1269 DI In Python

+Today I refactor some python code to use DI (Dependency Injection), because I have a lot of problems with testing the code, python how an interpreted language can mock anything in the code with some trick.
+DI make the code easier to test.

 ##### Day 1268 Stressed

 Today I have some stress in my day.
 I don't know how to execute python task in another thread like Java, I need to